Antoine101/Dataquest-Projects/README.md

 Course : Data Cleaning Project Walkthrough

+While waiting for Star Wars: The Force Awakens to come out, the team at FiveThirtyEight became interested in answering some questions about Star Wars fan.
+In particular, they wondered: does the rest of America realize that The Empire Strikes Back is clearly the best of the bunch?

+The team needed to collect data addressing this question.
+To do this, they surveyed Star Wars fans using the online tool SurveyMonkey.
+They received 835 total responses, which we will download from their GitHub repository.

+In this project, we clean and explore the data set to gain insight on the data and answer two main questions:

+- Which episode is the most viewed?
+-
+- Which episode is ranked the highest?

 ## Analysing CIA Factbook Data Using SQL

 Step 4 of 8 : Working with Data Sources